-Assessment Grading:

-Sponsor is provided with assessment guides5 for the assignments and case studies so as to be able to provide direction to candidates.
+Assessment Grading: Sponsor has access to the assessment guides4 on D2L for the assignments and case studies to be able to provide direction to candidates.
 Candidates to submit assessments on an iterative basis as required, demonstrating increasing competence.
+Sponsors should ensure they have access credentials for D2L to access the candidate's assignment and the assessment guide.
+Credentials should have been sent by e-mail on enrolment of the candidate to the course.